taraldefi/taral/README.md

 ## ➤ Development of smart contracts

-The `contracts` folder contains some example smart contracts already included.
+The `contracts` folder contains the smart contracts powering taral (development in progress).

 When developing/updating a new smart contract you need to generate: